hdShang/arxiv-daily/docs/cs-LG/2025-05-05/papers/250502888v1-when-your-own-output-becomes-your-training-data-noise-to-meaning-loo.md

 ---
 layout: default
-title: When Your Own Output Becomes Your Training Data: Noise-to-Meaning Loops and a Formal RSI Trigger
+title: "When Your Own Output Becomes Your Training Data: Noise-to-Meaning Loops and a Formal RSI Trigger"
 ---

 # When Your Own Output Becomes Your Training Data: Noise-to-Meaning Loops and a Formal RSI Trigger